 Most of the popular Twitter bots exist to help users and to automate interactions.
 What the Fare can help estimate the cost of an Uber ride.
 If you’re curious about which shows are coming to Netflix, ask Netflix Bot about next month’s hot new releases.
-Know a tweeter who’s grammatically challenged?
-Recommend that they consult the Grammar Police before posting their next potentially embarrassing tweet.

-Twitter bots can go rogue, too.
+In addition, Twitter bots can go rogue, too.
 Take Microsoft’s Twitter bot Tay.
 Tay was a highly intelligent Twitter bot that learned its speech patterns from the users with which it communicated.
 Less than 24 hours after its release, it turned from a whimsical bot into a racist, sexist bully.
 It learned its communication skills from other Twitter users who taught the bot crude, offensive language.